TCC has six campuses located in Fort Worth, Arlington, Hurst and online.

 The Center of Excellence for Energy Technology (CEET) opened in Fall 2015 at the South Campus.

 Other sites include the TCC Opportunity Center, TCC Corporate Training Center Alliance Texas and several learning centers.

 Approximately 1 in every 21 Tarrant County residents takes a class at TCC each year.

-We offer five types of degrees - Associate of Arts, Associate of Arts in Music, Associate of Arts in Teaching, Associate of Science, and an Associate of Science in Engineering.
-In addition, degrees and certificates are offered in more than 40 different occupational/technical programs, which include 61 Associate of Applied Science (AAS) degrees and nearly 132 Certificates of Completion and 15 Occupational Skills Awards.
+We offer four types of degrees—Associate of Arts, Associate of Arts in Teaching, Associate of Science, and Associate of Applied Science.
+In addition, degrees and certificates are offered in more than 60 different occupational/technical programs, which include 70 Associate of Applied Science (AAS) degrees and nearly 130 Certificates of Completion and 15 Occupational Skills Awards.

 Community and Industry Education Services provides a wide range of basic skills, technical, career and community service programs

 and courses for the general public and working professionals.
 With 11 Tarrant County

 locations, CIE encompasses Lifelong Learning, Workforce Training and Certifications